Hambaagu or hambaagaa: Japanese hamburgers

 They don’t have much in common with the American style of hamburger, except for the fact that they both start off with ground meat.
 A Japanese hamburger has more in common with meatloaf, and a rather similar texture.
 They are similar to the old TV dinner standby, Salisbury steak, but I think a lot better.

-Recipe: Japanese style hamburger (Hambaagu or hambaagaa)
+Recipe: Japanese style hamburger steak (Hambaagu)

 This makes 4 small hamburgers, serving 2 to 4 people depending on what else you are serving.